 Tips to stimulate your indoor cat

 If you have an indoor cat with a lot of energy, it can sometimes be a challenge to offer sufficient mental and physical stimulation.
-Here, Agria's behavioural advisor Anna Jönsson Bergstedt gives you tips on how to activate your indoor cat.
+Here, Agria's behavioural advisor Anna Jönsson Bergstedt gives you tips on how to keep your indoor cat stimulated.

-All cats need both mental and physical stimulation to feel good.
 Does your cat seem bored or restless?
-Then it might be a good idea to come up with something to activate it.
+Then it might be a good idea to come up with something to stimulate it as all cats need both mental and physical stimulation to feel good.

 1. Let the cat look for its food

 A simple way to stimulate your cat is to spread the dry food in different places in the home instead of putting it in the food bowl as usual.
-Instead, hide some food pellets in the tree, some on the windowsill and some more under a table.
+Instead, hide some food pellets on the windowsill or some under a table for example.

-You can also create food activity toys for your cat by e.g. use the bottom of an egg carton to put food pellets in, or use toilet paper rolls (separately or put together to form a pyramid, for example), where the cat has to work to get the food up and out.
+You can also create food activity toys for your cat by, for example, using the bottom of an egg carton to put food pellets in, or using toilet paper rolls (separately or put together to form a pyramid), where the cat has to work to get the food up and out.
 There are also plenty of such feeding activity toys to buy in well-stocked pet stores!

 2. Play with your cat